Rich-Harris/phonograph/README.md

 clip.loop;
 // If `true`, the clip will restart once it finishes

+clip.paused;
+// self-explanatory

+clip.playing
+// the inverse of clip.paused

 clip.volume;
 // Volume between 0 (silent) and 1 (max)